With a Noose through the Norsemen’s Door

 To ensure that they would not forget to whom they were subjected to, houses of Frisians were allowed to have only one doorway, and only on the northern side of the house.
 This door had to be so low that people were forced to bow to the north each time they left their house.
-To the north, the direction where the heathen Norsemen came from.
+Bowing to the north, the direction where the heathen Norsemen came from.
 The same rule was enforced concerning their churches.
 In addition to the south door, also a low northern exit door had to be made for the same horrid purpose.
-Of course, the Frisians said to themselves, that each time when they bowed to enter their house or church, they showed their butt to the north.
+Of course, the Frisians said to themselves, that each time when they bowed to enter their house, they showed their butt to the north.

 One day, however, king Godfrid was slain by one of his own warriors.
 After that, the Norsemen returned to their homelands.
 The Frisians removed the north-facing doors.
 All that remains today of those dark days, are the bricked-up doors in the walls in the north-facing walls of old churches.

 Firstly, this saga illustrates how far-reaching and unfair taxation systems work out for citizens, if not managed properly.
 The present Dutch government can tell you all about it.
-Just google the word ‘toeslagenaffaire’ (i.e. Childcare Allowance Gate) or ‘omtzigtelders‘, and shudder and shiver.
+Just google the word ‘kindertoeslagenaffaire’ (i.e. Childcare Allowance Gate) or 'omtzigtelders', and shudder and shiver.
 Secondly, this saga explains why people in region Ostfriesland are excellent at playing the game of Boßeln or klootschießen.
-After all, if you missed the red or brown shield, you lost a lot of extra money.
+After all, if you missed the red or brown shield, you lost a lot of money.

-Moreover, the real relevance of the saga is, that it contains ancient symbols which can be traced back to the period early-medieval Frisia shifted its allegiance from paganism to Christendom.
+Moreover, the real relevance of the saga is, that it contains ancient symbols which can be traced back to the period early-medieval Frisia shifted its allegiance from paganism to christendom.
 From the sphere of influence of the Norsemen coming from the North, to the sphere of influence of the Franks coming from the south.
 Imagine, how profound Frisia must have been transformed during the tenth and eleventh centuries.
-From a barren, heathen coastline often in league with the raiding Danes, and thus representing a serious threat to the Frankish empire, to a thorough christen buffer filled with religious stone structures as a first line of defense against those same Danes.
+From a barren, heathen coastline often in league with the raiding Danes, and thus representing a serious threat to the Frankish empire, to a thorough christen buffer filled with religious stone structures as a first line of defence against those same Danes.
 Clever framing by the Frankish bureaucracy, a millennium ago.
-The symbols mentioned in this saga and in many others, as well as in many high-medieval law codes and texts, express this sharp, mental contrast.
+The symbols mentioned in this saga and in many others, as well as in many high-medieval Old Frisian law codes and texts, express this sharp, mental contrast.

 They can be grouped as follows in a pretty manipulative mind map (Nijdam 2014):

-De saga Die Nordmänner from Ostfriesland is part of the collective memory of the Frisians.
+The above saga Die Nordmänner from Ostfriesland is part of the collective memory of the Frisians.
 That once, they were under the direct rule of the Danes.
 In many medieval legal texts, written in Old Frisian language, much consideration is given to the history how Frisians were free, became un-free, and became free again.
 And how, eventually, they were free to choose their own law.